Who we are & What we do

-For more information about the establishment of Payments NZ, a history of payments regulation in New Zealand and how other payments regimes around the world are structured, please read our paper on the Evolution of payments regulation in New Zealand.
+For more information about the establishment of Payments NZ, a history of payments regulation in Aotearoa and how other payments regimes around the world are structured, please read our paper on the Evolution of payments regulation in New Zealand.

 What we do

 The core functions of Payments NZ are:

-1. The development and management of the rules and standards that govern three of New Zealand’s core payment clearing systems:
+1. The development and management of the rules and standards that govern three core payment clearing systems in Aotearoa: